microbiomedata/docs/content/home/src/howto_guides/portal_guide.md

 integrated to enable search, access, analysis, and download.
-Open-source bioinformatics workflows are used to process raw multi-omics data and produce interoperable and reusable annotated data from metagenome, metatranscriptome, metaproteome, metabolome, and natural organic matter characterizations.
+Open-source bioinformatics workflows are used to process raw multi-omics data and produce interoperable and reusable annotated data from metagenome, metatranscriptome, metaproteome, metabolome, lipidome, and natural organic matter characterizations.
 The NMDC Data Portal offers several search and navigation components, and data can be downloaded through the graphical user interface using an ORCiD authentication, with associated download